naymspace/backpex/guides/get_started/installation.md

 ### daisyUI

 Backpex is styled using daisyUI.
 Make sure you have daisyUI installed in your application.
-You can install daisyUI by following the [official installation guide](https://daisyui.com/docs/install/).
+You can install daisyUI by following the [official installation guide](https://v4.daisyui.com/docs/install/).

+*Note that the current version of Backpex requires daisyUI 4.*

 ### Ecto